microsoft/csa-misc-utils/psh-B2B-two-tenant-sync/README.md

 Sample script to create B2B guests in a subsidiary/remote/destination Azure AD tenant, synchronized from users in specific group of a corp/source tenant.

-and a separate list of User accounts in a specific group of a 2nd Azure AD tenant

 * Will ensure Users from tenant 2 are guests in tenant 1, in the same group
 * Will ensure that Users removed from the group in tenant 2 are removed as guests from tenant 1

-This is used to synchronize users in a "source" corp tenant (tenant 2) as B2B guests in a separate "destination" tenant (tenant 1).

-To enable this process, a multi-tenanted application registration will be created in tenant 2 (the destination tenant)

 ## Configuration